 OneShare Health is a Christian-based Health Care Sharing Ministry, and, together with our Sharing Community, we offer a Christian healthcare insurance alternative by means of health cost sharing.
-Our Christian health share offers three different Programs tailored to fit your unique needs and budget, so learn more and start saving up to 50% on your healthcare today!
+Our Christian health share offers two different Programs tailored to fit your unique needs and budget, so learn more and start saving up to 50% on your healthcare today!

 Are they fad diets to lose weight?

 To answer the question, let’s go through the most important trendy diets, currently:Keto diet: This one was developed to treat patients with epilepsy problems.
 It was helpful to reduce their episodes, but they also found that it was a good alternative for weight loss.
 It features a very low carbohydrate intake, almost reducing it to zero.
 By doing so, your body activates a metabolic switch and burns fat instead of carbs as a source of energy.
 According to studies, keto diets improve inflammation, help patients with diabetes, and much more (1).
 However, you should keep in mind that maintaining a regime of zero carbs can be difficult.
 Thus, many people feel forced to quit and experience a rebound effect after returning to their unhealthy dietary habits (2).